Submit Pull Requests against the

 Open Pull Requests page at https://github.com/yourname/wheel/pulls and click “New pull request”.
 That’s it.

-The only way to trigger Travis to run again for a pull request is to submit another change to the pull branch.
+The only way to trigger the test suite to run again for a pull request is to submit another change to the pull branch.

 The wheel project welcomes help in the following ways: